 A WDO may only be made if the application is supported by an approved organisation, or in the case of mental health or medical treatment, a health practitioner qualified to provide that treatment.

-Corrections NSW is approved to administer WDOs to eligible inmates (which include inmates with a mental illness) with: an intellectual Disability is defined (Disability Discrimination Act 1992 (Cth)) as: total or partial loss of the person's bodily or mental functions; total or partial loss of a part of the body; the presence in the body of organisms causing disease or illness, capable of causing disease or illness; the malfunction, malformation or disfigurement of a part of the person's body; a disorder or malfunction that results in the person learning differently from a person without the disorder or malfunction; a disorder, illness or disease that affects a person's thought processes, perception of reality, emotions or judgment or that results in disturbed behaviour. or cognitive The loss or limitation of physical, mental or sensory function on a long-term or permanent basis.
-For people with mental health conditions this would also include a loss of function on an episodic basis, which in many cases leads to long term or permanent impairment and subsequent disablement.; a serious addiction to drugs, alcohol or a volatile substance; or who are experiencing homelessness or acute financial hardship prior to coming in to custody may register with the scheme.
+Corrections NSW is approved to administer WDOs to eligible inmates (which include inmates with a mental illness) with: an intellectual Disability is defined in the Disability Discrimination Act 1992 (Cth) as total or partial loss of the person’s bodily or mental functions; total or partial loss of a part of the body; the presence in the body of organisms causing disease or illness, capable of causing disease or illness; the malfunction, malformation or disfigurement of a part of the person’s body; a disorder or malfunction that results in the person learning differently from a person without the disorder or malfunction; a disorder, illness or disease that affects a person’s thought processes, perception of reality, emotions or judgment or that results in disturbed behaviour. or Cognitive impairment is defined by the Mental Health and Cognitive Impairment Forensic Provisions Act 2020 (NSW) as an ongoing impairment in adaptive functioning and in comprehension, reasoning, judgement, learning or memory, which has resulted from damage or dysfunction to the brain or mind.
+Cognitive impairment may arise from intellectual disability, dementia, autism or foetal alcohol spectrum disorder.; a serious addiction to drugs, alcohol or a volatile substance; or who are experiencing homelessness or acute financial hardship prior to coming in to custody may register with the scheme.

 Inmates who meet one or more of these criteria can engage in programs to clear their fines registered with Revenue NSW.
 They can count as satisfactory participation in alcohol and other drug (AOD) treatment, financial or other counselling and educational/vocational or life skills courses towards meeting their WDO requirements.
 This will be identified by the Education and Programs staff in the correctional centre.